 16. Understand Electricity Concerns

 The electricity supply in Europe is 220v, whereas North American voltage is 110V.
 Many devices like cell phones, laptops, tablets, and camera chargers have built-in converters and will automatically accommodate the change in voltage (110-240V).
 This will be noted on the label.

 If your item isn’t adaptable, you will need a power converter.

 All told, a short trip to Europe should still be painless for most U.S. citizens.
 While Americans may be frustrated about an added barrier to travel, the ETIAS should be a simple and easy process.

-If you are not a U.S. citizen, or you are a U.S. citizen who plans to stay longer than 3 months, you will always need to apply for a visa or an extension.
+If you are not a U.S. citizen or a U.S. citizen who plans to stay longer than 3 months, you will always need to apply for a visa or an extension.

 Featured Image Credit: Jeff McCollough via Adobe Stock

 Frequently Asked Questions